 The responsibility and expectations of a caregiver are really high.
 Some caregivers say they lose their sense of privacy in the job.

 Caregiving can be challenging both on someone’s psychological and physical well-being.
-If you don’t take control of your time, you might hardly have enough time for yourself as a caregiver, even if you are only doing such for your parents.
+If you don’t take control of your time, you might hardly have enough time for yourself as a caregiver.
+This can happen even if you are only doing such for your parents.

 While being a live-in caregiver is quite challenging, being a support system for someone who is unable to help themselves is purely rewarding.
-It can be even more rewarding if you take into consideration the responsibilities required of you if you painstakingly carry them out.
+It can be even more rewarding if you take into consideration the responsibilities required of you.
+Moreso if you painstakingly carry them out.

 What are those responsibilities required of a caregiver?